uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 # Requirements

-1. Video prototype: You will create a video prototype that illustrates your proposed design.
+1. __Video prototype__: You will create a video prototype that illustrates your proposed design.
 Use the storyboards you created in previous assignment as a basis for your video prototype.
 Be sure you both set up the context and show the interaction with your design.
 Refer to the examples provided in lecture